cisco/cisco-network-node-utils/docs/README-develop-best-practices.md

 ### <a name="yaml8">Y8: Use Key-value wildcards instead of Printf-style wildcards.

-The following approach is moderately more complex to implement but is more readable in the ruby code and is flexible enough to handle significant platform differences in CLI.
-It is therefore the recommended approach for new development.
+Key-value wildcards are moderately more complex to implement than Printf-style wildcards but they are more readable in the Ruby code and are flexible enough to handle significant platform differences in CLI.
+Key-value wildcards are therefore the recommended approach for new development.

 **Key-value wildcards**